EU–LAC Foundation

-The European Union – Latin America and Caribbean Foundation (EU–LAC Foundation) is an international organization created in 2010 by the Heads of State and Government of the European Union (EU), Latin America and Caribbean (LAC) with the mission of strengthening and promoting the strategic partnership between both regions, improving its visibility and encouraging the participation of the respective civil societies.
+The European Union – Latin America and Caribbean Foundation (EU–LAC Foundation) is an international organisation created in 2010 by the Heads of State and Government of the European Union (EU), Latin America and Caribbean (LAC) with the mission of strengthening and promoting the strategic partnership between both regions, improving its visibility and encouraging the participation of the respective civil societies.

 Established in 2011 in Hamburg, Germany, where it is based, the Foundation is a tool for bi-regional relations.
-Its activities are aimed at nurturing intergovernmental dialogue, in particular in seven strategic thematic areas: Higher Education; Science, Technology and Innovation; Sustainable, Resilient and Inclusive Economy; Climate Change; Culture; Multilateralism and Bi-Regional Association; and Gender.
-However, other themes such as youth and the fulfillment of the Sustainable Development Goals (SDGs) are transversal axes for all its lines of action, which allows the Foundation to be a key actor in the deepening and dynamization of the bi-regional strategic association.
+Its activities are aimed at nurturing intergovernmental dialogue, in particular in several strategic thematic areas, which allows the Foundation to be a key actor in the deepening and dynamization of the bi-regional strategic association.
 The Foundation has 61 members: 33 member states from Latin America and the Caribbean, 27 Member States of the European Union, and the European Union itself through its institutions.

 History

 During the fifth European Union, Latin America and the Caribbean Summit (EU–LAC Summit), held in Lima, Peru, on 16 May 2008, the initiative towards the creation of a bi-regional organization was launched by the Heads of State and Government of LAC and the EU.

 At the sixth EU–LAC Summit, held in Madrid, Spain, on 18 May 2010, the decision on the creation of the EU–LAC Foundation was launched by the Heads of State and Government of the EU and LAC, the President of the European Council and the President of the European Commission.
 The Foundation was created as a tool for strengthening the bi-regional partnership and as a means of stimulating debate on common strategies and actions.

 The EU–LAC Foundation formally started its work on 7 November 2011 with a transitional foundation status under German civil law.
 It is based in the Free and Hanseatic City of Hamburg, Germany.

 The agreement establishing the EU–LAC Foundation as an international organization with legal personality under public international law was opened for signature during the CELAC and EU Foreign Ministers Meeting in Santo Domingo, the Dominican Republic on 25 October 2016 and entered into force on 17 May 2019.